Applications/Letters of Recommendation for either fellowship must be submitted on line by November 1, 2016

-TO SUBMIT YOUR POSTDOCTORAL FELLOWSHIP LETTER OF RECOMMENDATION ONLINE: CLICK HERE
+To submit your POSTDOCTORAL FELLOWSHIP LETTER OF RECOMMENDATION online for either fellowship, please CLICK HERE

-The following items must be prepared for uploading as .pdf files: a curriculum vitae; a proposal not to exceed 1,500 words, double-spaced, describing the general scope of the project and the specific work proposed during the fellowship term; and a writing sample related to the project, not to exceed 7,500 words, double-spaced.
+The following items must be prepared for uploading as .pdf files: a curriculum vitae; a proposal not to exceed 1,500 words, double-spaced, describing the general scope of the project and the specific work proposed during the fellowship term; and an unpublished writing sample related to the project, double-spaced, limited to 7,500 words exclusive of notes.

-Two confidential letters of support should be uploaded by the recommenders or submitted by email to email@example.com.
-Please ensure that recommenders speak to the specifics of this fellowship.
-Do not send letters from job placement dossiers.
+Two confidential letters of support should be uploaded separately by the letter writers or submitted by email to email@example.comPlease ask recommenders to address the specifics of this applications.
+Do not send generic letters from job placement dossiers.

 Questions may be directed to:

 The online submission deadline applications is 1 November 2016.